sutd50043/cohortclass/cc10/lab10.md

 ## Step 1: Preparation

 Assume that we have already setup an AWS IAM user with an access key and an access secret.
 If the user has not been created, create one by recalling the steps from Lab 1, `boto3` exercise.
+Don't forget to chmod 400 it.

 If you are using AWS educate account you should be able to find the IAM access id and secret here